 ROSEN, A LEADING LAW FIRM, Encourages The Gap, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action Initiated by the Firm – GPS

-/EIN News/ -- NEW YORK, Jan.
-14, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of The Gap, Inc. (NYSE: GPS) between November 24, 2021 and July 11, 2022, both dates inclusive (the “Class Period”), of the important February 3, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, Jan.
+14, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of The Gap, Inc. GPS between November 24, 2021 and July 11, 2022, both dates inclusive (the "Class Period"), of the important February 3, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Gap securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.